zmkfirmware/zmk/docs/docs/development/setup/docker.md

 ```

 :::tip
-This step pulls down quite a bit of tooling.
-Go grab a cup of coffee, it can take 10-15 minutes even on a good internet connection!
+This step pulls down quite a bit of tooling, be patient!
 :::

 :::info